AndreasJaeck/multi-agent-architecture/README.md

 **Business Entity Silos**: Each domain operates as an isolated silo with its own specialized language, acronyms, and domain expertise.
 Tools remain exclusive within each domain boundary. **Cross-domain communication only occurs via the supervisor level**, ensuring clean separation of concerns while maintaining centralized coordination.

 ## 🎯 Team Contributions
-Every Team will explore specific
+Each team will explore specific aspects of multi-agent architectures:

 ### 🚀 **[Multi-Layered Architecture](teams/multi-layered-architecture/README.md)**  - Supervisor patterns
 - Supervisor of supervisors pattern